 Ongoing delivery of the Comprehensive Spending Review throughout 2019/20 has placed the Council in a healthy financial position.
 Effective financial control resulted in the Council responding to budgetary changes, and achieved an under-spend in the revised General Fund budget.
-This was reported to Cabinet at its meeting on 6 August 2020.
-The Council's General Fund services net under-spend was £115,000 for the financial year 2019/20.
+This will be reported to Cabinet at its meeting on 6 August 2020.
+The Council's provisional General Fund services net under-spend is £115,000 for the financial year 2019/20.